isabella232/roxanarobinson.com/content/review/TheWall-Street-Journal.md

 attribution: "*The **Wall Street Journal*"

 ---
-"*Cost* is both lyrical and unsentimental, richly honest and humane—summer reading of uncommon stature."
+*Cost* is both lyrical and unsentimental, richly honest and humane—summer reading of uncommon stature.